 Cell Line Development

-Cell Line Development in Biologics Production
+Cell Line Development in Biologics Manufacturing

 The traditional process for ensuring that the highest producing cells are progressed during cell line development requires many different items of equipment to isolate single cells, screen for productivity and image for monoclonality resulting in a resource-intensive, time-consuming and expensive workflow.

 We’ve taken all these common bioprocess challenges into account and developed a unique platform, Cyto-Mine®, that will help you find your highest producers from your large starting cell population and then selectively dispense only those cells of interest.
-The entire process is faster, circumvents the numerous steps required in traditional processes as they are all performed in one instrument and significantly lowers overall costs.
+The entire process is faster, circumvents the numerous steps required in traditional processes as they are all performed in one instrument and significantly lowers overall biologic manufacturing costs.

 Our workflows are considerably more efficient as cellular screening is conducted early in the process, allowing the best-performing cells to be selected and taken forward for development.